bbauska/Coursera-Bootstrap/readme.md

 tried and to fix the problem.

-If you run into problems like this, this is one way of solving issues that might arise when you\'re working with these various tools.
+If you run into problems like this, this is one way of solving issues that might arise when you&apos;re working with these various tools.

 Let me add in the next task for Concat.
 I will specify some things here and options.